civiccc/django-pindb/README.rst

 =====

 pindb helps you avoid race conditions endemic to database replication.
-It provides database replica pinning, round-robin (gone now?) read from replicas, the use of unmanaged databases side by side with managed ones, and delegate routers for deciding among sets of replicated DBs.
+It provides database replica pinning, round-robin read from replicas, the use of unmanaged databases side by side with managed ones, and delegate routers for deciding among sets of replicated DBs.